 - 2.1.
-The Committee is asked to approve the following recommendation(s):- - (1) that the Lanark Racecourse Masterplan be endorsed as the guiding document for future management and investment at the racecourse site; - (2) that the Lanark Racecourse Masterplan be reported to the Finance and Corporate Resources Committee and Clydesdale Area Committee for noting and that it be approved to be published thereafter and made available to parties with an interest in the site; and - (3) that the progress being made to deliver Lanark Community Workshop be noted.
+The Committee is asked to approve the following recommendation(s):- - (1) that the Lanark Racecourse Masterplan is the guiding document for future management and investment at the racecourse site; - (2) that the Lanark Racecourse Masterplan will be published and made available to parties with an interest in the site; and - (3) that the progress being made to deliver Lanark Community Workshop be noted.